kmagusiak/odoo-docker/extending/README.md

 You can use the Dockerfiles present in this repository as well as the build script for the github action.
+The files show how to build private repositories, since *enterprise* is not publicly available.

+The recommended way of building your images is to:
+- Fork this repository
+- Append Docker *targets* in the main `Dockerfile`
+- Replace or adapt the github build workflow

 ## Access to private repositories (SSH)
 You will need access to private repositories in github, this can be done either